rajkstats/dev/_pages/about.md

 Outside of all this, I love cooking desi food and morning walks.

 I've lived in Bengaluru(India) since 2017 and grew up and completed my education in New Delhi (India).

+I intend to use this space to write and share stuff on analytics engineering.